tinymce/tinymce-docs/integrations/bootstrap.md

 You need to override the built-in block on `focusin` in Bootstrap dialogs when using TinyMCE inside it.
 See this fiddle for a [working example](http://fiddle.tinymce.com/oxdaab).

 Bootstrap blocks all focus events on contents within the dialog.
-Add this script to your page and it will allow users to click inside the editor.
+Add this script to your page, and it will allow users to click inside the editor.

 ```js
 // Prevent Bootstrap dialog from blocking focusin